Buying Guides · Last updated 2 June 2026

 Can I buy off-plan?

 Yes.
 Several developments in Gibraltar sell off-plan, which can offer lower entry prices and the opportunity to customise finishes.
-Just ensure the developer has a strong track record and your lawyer reviews the contract carefully.
+Ensure the developer has a strong track record and your lawyer reviews the contract carefully, particularly any stage-payment schedule and the long-stop completion date.

 What about parking?